title.gif (2832 bytes)

 British Soay Lambs

-It is a long five months between breeding season and lambing (Soay gestation is about 148 days) .
+It is a long five months between breeding season and lambing (Soay gestation is about148 days give or take a couple of days).
 Sometimes it seems lambs will never get here, but when they finally do they remind us why we keep these wonderful little creatures.
 During the final days of pregnancy colostrum begins to accumulate in the ewe's udder and it begins to swell.
 With some ewes this is very noticeable but with others it is not.
 "Bagging up" can start to occur weeks before lambing but some ewes don't drop their milk until the lambs have arrived.
 While this is a good indicator that the ewe is pregnant, it is her behavior that will tell you when lambing is imminent.
 Given the opportunity she will isolate herself and engage in "nest building" picking a comfortable spot to deliver her lamb.

 A normal delivery takes about five hours from start to finish, but much of that may go unnoticed.
 The ewe will start to seem uneasy, get up and down, switch her tail, possibly paw the ground, rub against things and begin to strain.
 Her already swollen vulva will become very red and her water will break.
 The actual delivery of a single lamb should take less than an hour after the water has broken however multiple births or first time mothers may take longer.
 The lamb is generally expelled both forefeet first followed by the head and once they appear final delivery happens quickly.
 It is very unusual to have birthing problems with Soay sheep but it is useful to familiarize yourself with the lambing process so you recognize a problem if you have it.
 Books such as A Manual of Lambing Techniques (ISBN 1-86126-574-3) or websites like Sheep@ Purdue University have excellent descriptions of malpresentations.
 If a situation arises that you or your mentor can’t handle call your vet immediately.
 Time can be critical here and if you don't know what you are doing you can make matters worse.

-Middle age females often twin and very rarely naturally have triplets.
+Mature Soay females often twin and very rarely will naturally have triplets.
 Some ewes twin with regularity and some only ever have singles.
-Intensive studies on Hirta have led researchers to conclude that there is a correlation between twinning rates and body weight, heavier ewes have a higher percentage of twins than lighter ones.
-[Clutton-Brock, 2004].
-The Soay ewe is an excellent mother and only very rarely has a problem.
+They are excellent mothers and very seldom have problems.
 However, one should always be prepared for the unexpected.
-It is wise to begin the lambing season with a few items on hand; colostrum and a few days supply of lamb milk replacer (both available in powder form from the feed-store- if you do not have access to frozen sheep colostrum), a Pritchard nipple, a bottle and tincture (7%) of iodine.
-On the recommendation of my vet I also keep bottles of injectible Bo-Se and vitamins A & D on hand.
+It is wise to begin the lambing season with a few items on hand; colostrum and a few days supply of lamb milk replacer (both available in powder form from the feed-store- if you do not have access to frozen sheep colostrum), a Pritchard nipple and a bottle that will fit the nipple in the event you end up with a bottle baby.
+In addition I always have tincture of iodine (7%) for navels and on the recommendation of my vet injectible Bo-Se and vitamins A & D.

 It is very important that the ewe clean the sack off her newborn herself, in so doing they bond and learn to recognize each other.
 Smell seems to be the most important factor here.
 Leave the ewe to tend to her lamb, be observant, but do not be too eager to rush in to help, Soay mothers generally know what they are doing and are good at it; only intercede if you can see there is something drastically wrong.
 The afterbirth, including the placenta will be hanging from the ewe and will pass within a few hours.
 Let it pass naturally, do not attempt to pull it out.
 If it has not passed within 24 hours call the vet for advice.
 Do not cut the placenta shorter as its weight hanging may encourage it to drop off naturally.
 If it dragging on the ground tie it in a bow to shorten it and let it continue to hang.

 The most important thing a lamb will do in its entire life is get an adequate amount of colostrum (“first milk”) within its first 24 hours.
 After this antibodies contained in the colostrum can no longer pass through the intestinal wall directly into the blood stream and that window of opportunity will be closed.
 Colostrum also contains nutrients that fuel heat production and prevent hypothermia which along with starvation accounts for most newborn deaths.
-The lamb should be standing very shortly after birth and will begin to nurse almost immediately (within an hour).
+It should be standing very shortly after birth and will begin to nurse almost immediately (within an hour).
 Often you will not see this occurring and think it is not getting nourishment.
-If it can stand, walk and appears alert and is getting stronger, it is being well cared for by its mother.
+The first couple of days lambs take lots of very short drinks.
+If it can stand, walk, appears alert and is getting stronger it is being well cared for by its mother.
+After the newborn has passed its meconium (first fecal excretion), a dark tar like substance, its normal feces will be mustard yellow and the consistency of pudding (US).
+This will confirm it is being fed and digesting its mother's milk.

 Occasionally a newborn will get off to a slow start and appear weak (often a twin).
-In this situation I segregate the ewe and lamb/s in a small pen "jug" so that curious flock mates would not trample it and so that the ewe will bond with both lambs.
-When I am confident the lamb is strong enough and it has bonded with mom they are returned to the rest of the flock.
+A simple way to check for hypothermia is stick your finger in its mouth, if the mouth is warm it is okay.
+In this situation I segregate the ewe and lamb/s in a small pen "jug" so that curious flock mates would not trample it and so that the ewe will bond with the lamb.
+When I am confident it is strong enough and has bonded with mom they are returned to the rest of the flock.
 Because I do not have a predator problem (because of Livestock Protection Dogs) I do not routinely jug the ewes and lambs because social interaction among these sheep is so important to them and the ewes like to check out each others babies.

 If you need to move a lamb to a more secure location from where it was born, stoop over pick it (them) up and carry it holding it down close to the ground where the mother will not loose sight of it.
 Slowly back away in the direction you want to take the lamb coaxing the mother to follow, make sure she keeps the lamb in her sight.
 If it cries all the better, she will follow its cry.
 If you simply pick it up and walk away she will not see it and will panic that it is lost.